tbeidlershenk/Billiards-Simulation/README.md

-### Billiards-Simulation
+### Billiards Simulation
 - Python simulation of a pool game, created using the PyGame library.
-- Handles ball-ball and ball-rail collisions and friction.
+- Handles ball-ball and ball-rail linear collisions and friction from the table surface.
 - Pocket collisions remove balls from the table.

-### Controls:
+### Controls
 - Hit spacebar to fire cue ball toward mouse position, at a velocity proportional to your mouse's distance from the cue ball.
 - Hit r key to reset the simulation.